 Poha is basically rice flakes that have been parboiled, rolled, and flattened.
 In English, poha is called flattened rice or beaten rice.

 They vary in thickness and have uneven edges.
 They carry a bland taste and can absorb a large amount of water.
-The medium and thin variety of poha, can become a bit mushy compared to the thick variety.
+The medium and thin variety of poha can become more mushy than the thick variety.
+I highly recommend using a thick variety of poha for this recipe.
+The thin variety is best for my poha chivda recipe.

-Poha is quite easy to cook and can also be a light, delicious, and nutritious mid-afternoon snack.
+Poha is easy to cook and can be a light, delicious, and nutritious breakfast or mid-afternoon snack.
 It can be used to make both sweet and savory recipes.

 Before making poha, you need to wash it well under running water and let it rest in a strainer.
 Ensure that all the poha flakes are wet.

-- Place a heavy bottom pan on the stovetop, add some oil and let it heat on medium-high flame.
+- Place a heavy bottom pan on the stovetop, add some oil, and let it heat on a medium-high flame.

 - Then add peanuts to the oil, if you like, and sauté them well.
-You can skip this step in case you don't like peanuts or are allergic to them.
+You can skip this step if you don’t like peanuts or are allergic to them.

-- Once the peanuts are well roasted, take them out of the pan and set them aside on a dry plate.
+- Once the peanuts are well roasted, remove them from the pan and set them aside on a dry plate.

 - Then add the cumin and mustard seeds to the oil and let them sizzle a bit.